Sevetro/Sevetro/README.md

 umiej-w-muzyke is a complete music app for your smartphone that lets you play on virtual guitar and check out every chord

-musicator is my current project, it's an app to create music beats and loops.
+musicator is my current project, it's an app to create musical beats and loops.

 chords-scales is just an npm package that helps you with, you won't believe, chords and scales. (not yet finished)